 A few considerations:

-- If you negotiate the right way it will almost never be held against you.
-In fact a lot of companies will see this as a strength, and so even if they do not have the budget to afford the increase you are asking for they will see you as a more professional and desirable candidate.
+- If you negotiate the right way, it will almost never be held against you.
+In fact, a lot of companies will see this as a strength, so even if they do not have the budget to afford the increase you are asking for they will see you as a more professional and desirable candidate.

 - Negotiation is best done over the phone.
 If you have an offer and you’d like to ask for a higher offer, tell the employer you had some follow-up questions you wanted to go over.

 - Enjoy your negotiation!
 It is a great skill to have and learn early.
-Don’t negotiate just for the sake of it, but if you feel like you deserve a higher salary than this is always worth doing.
+Don’t negotiate just for the sake of it, but if you feel like you deserve a higher salary, then this is always worth doing.